MooersLab/latextips/README.md

 The scientific paper has been around for 500 years.
 The scientific poster has been around for 50 years.
 This format was generated in response to a sudden glut of graduate students in the late 1960s and early 1970s.
-The sponsoring of poster sessions are now driven by tradition and expectation rather than a real need in this day-and-age of giant convention centers and virtual meetings that have fewer spacer constraints.
+The sponsoring of poster sessions are now driven by tradition rather than a real need in this day-and-age of giant convention centers and virtual meetings that have few space constraints.

 ## Conclusions